rtaylor034/datapack-archive-unfinished/README.md

 An internal API for generating standardized NBT data for custom items and blocks added by this pack.<br>
 This would change the color of custom items as well as add a GConstruct" signature to the item's lore/description<br>
-Added so users could easily distinguish between vanilla items and pack-added items.
+Added so `User`s could easily distinguish between vanilla items and pack-added items.

 Item Filter from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1), re-written cleaner and with [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1).